Guidelines on IFLA Branding

 - If the Executive Committee agrees, IFLA will lend its support to the statement and grant permission for use of IFLA’s name and logo.

-The name, acronym and logo of IFLA shall not be used by unrelated organizations or for unrelated issues or when approval has been denied.
+The name, acronym and logo of IFLA shall not be used by unrelated organisations or for unrelated issues or when approval has been denied.

 Process for requesting permission to use IFLA’s name or logo